sagawatatsuya/ReactionT5v2/README.md

 ```

 ### Task: Retrosynthesis
 Specify your training and validation data used for fine-tuning and run the following command.
 The code expects these data to contain columns named 'REACTANT' and 'PRODUCT'; each has SMILES information.
-If there is no reagent information, fill in the blank with ' '.
+For multiple compounds, concatenate them with ".".
 ```
 cd task_retrosynthesis
 python finetune.py \
+    --model_name_or_path='sagawa/ReactionT5v2-retrosynthesis' \
     --epochs=20 \
     --batch_size=32 \
     --train_data_path='../data/demo_reaction_data.csv' \